Roman food: what to eat and where to eat in Rome

 • Ask if artichokes are in season before ordering.
 You’ll be glad you did.

-If you fall in love with Roman food (and you will), try booking a table at traditional institutions like Da Enzo al 29, Felice a Testaccio, or Armando al Pantheon—where menus haven’t changed in decades, and neither has the passion for doing things the old way.
+If you fall in love with Roman food (and you will), try booking a table at traditional restaurants, like Armando Al Pantheon, where menus haven’t changed in decades, and neither has the passion for doing things the old way.
+Some roman restaurants reviewed on this blog are: